DV

 What is the difference between VIG and VTV?

-VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index strategy, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
+VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VIG and VTV?